-- I. The following fees shall be retained in full by the Office which has collected them: - (a) The special fee referred to in Article 8, fourth paragraph; (b) The fee for Advice of Delivery referred to in Article 10; (c) The enquiry fee referred to in Article 17, section 1;
+- I. The following fees shall be retained in full by the Office which has collected them:

+(a) The fee for Advice of Delivery referred to in Article 9; (b) The enquiry fee referred to in Article 16, Section 1; (c) The supplementary fee for a Cash-on-Delivery parcel referred to in Article 17,

-(d) The supplementary fee for a Trade Charge parcel referred to in Article 18, section 4; (e) The supplementary fee for an insured parcel referred to in Article 24, section 2.
+(d) The despatch fee for an insured parcel referred to in Article 23, Section 4.

 2. The fee for Customs clearance referred to in Article 6 shall be retained by the Post Office of the country of destination.
-The commission referred to in Article 8, third paragraph, may be claimed by the same Post Office.